-One of the effects of obesity is fatigue.
 Your body is carrying more weight and doing more work, therefore getting tired also.
-Moreover, obesity is linked to disturbed sleep.
+Moreover, It is linked to disturbed sleep.
 Disturbed sleep is found to be a risk factor for obesity, but the link also works the other way.

 Due to this, obesity patients are usually more tired and cannot cope with sudden physical activity.
 While not everyone with obesity will have the exact same symptoms, it is valuable to note for yourself whether you are also suffering from problems with snoring, excess sweating, and breathlessness.